Krugerrand: History

 Most of these sanctions were removed in 1991 after the South African government took steps to end its apartheid policies.

-Over 50 million ounces of gold Krugerrand coins have been sold since production started in 1967.
+By 2017, over 53 million troy ounces of gold Krugerrands have been sold since their launch in 1967, comprising more than 60 million individual coins (including bullion and fractional sizes).

 Variations and imitations

 During the bull market in gold of the 1970s, the gold Krugerrand quickly became the primary choice for gold investors worldwide.
+Over 36 million gold bullion Krugerrands were minted from 1970-1980.
 Between 1974 and 1985, it is estimated that 22 million gold Krugerrand coins were imported into the United States alone.
 This huge success of the Krugerrand encouraged other gold-producing countries to mint and issue gold bullion coins of their own, including the Canadian Gold Maple Leaf in 1979, the Australian Nugget in 1987, the Chinese Gold Panda in 1982, the American Gold Eagle in 1986, and the British Britannia coin in 1987.

 Properties

 The coin is so named because the obverse, designed by Otto Schultz, bears the face of Boer statesman Paul Kruger, four-term president of the old South African Republic.
 The reverse depicts a springbok, the national animal of South Africa.
-The image was designed by Coert Steynberg, and was previously used on the reverse of the earlier South African five shillings (1947-51 and 1953-59) and 50 Cents (1961-64) coin.
+The image was designed by Coert Steynberg and was previously used on the reverse of the earlier South African five shillings (1947-51 and 1953-59) and 50-cent (1961-64) coins.
 The name "South Africa" and the gold content are inscribed in both Afrikaans and English (as can be seen on the pictures of the coin).

+Confusingly among modern gold bullion coins, the specified weight (1 troy oz etc.) refers to the precious metals content only.
+This is why the 1 troy oz.
+Krugerrand actually weighs 1.09 troy oz.
+(33.9 g) total.

 The word "Krugerrand" is a registered trademark owned by Rand Refinery Limited, of Germiston.

 Proof Krugerrands

-The South African Mint Company produces limited edition proof Krugerrands intended to be collectors' items rather than bullion investments.
-These coins are priced above bullion value, although non-proof Krugerrands also have a premium above gold bullion value.
-They can be distinguished from the bullion Krugerrands by the number of serrations on the edge of the coin.
+The South African Mint Company produces limited edition proof Krugerrands intended to be collector's items rather than financial assets.
+These coins are sold at prices significantly above market bullion value (like all proof coins).
+They can be distinguished from the bullion Krugerrands both by the crispness of its design and by the number of serrations on the coin's edge.
 Proof coins have 220 edge serrations, while bullion coins have 160.